alanhe421/alfred-workflows/find-my-iphone/README.md

 ## Config

 1. login icloud web
-2. copy some cookie to alfred-env-vironment
+2. copy some cookie to alfred-environment
 3. set your iCloud apple_id and password(for auto login)

 ## Thanks